Joint venture property investing: Everything you need to know

 What are the benefits of investing into a property joint venture?

-One of the most notable benefits is the security that comes from investing in an asset backed investment – the land and then the buildings on the land.
-They’re ultimately always going to be there and so will always hold some value.
+One of the most notable benefits is the downside protection that comes from investing in an asset backed opportunity - the land and then the buildings on the land.
+They will typically hold some value should market conditions experience a downturn.

 Generally calling for a lower initial investment than direct ownership, the time frames for a return – typically 18 months to two years – are short relative to the possible returns.
 What’s more, as the lower level of minimum investment is apparent, investors can limit their risk levels and spread it across a diversified portfolio, perhaps investing in a range of SPVs with different JVs and in different parts of the country.